wp-plugins/google-drive-embedder/readme.txt

 Google Drive Embedder gives authors easy access to their Google Drive in a popup box, where they can select documents to embed directly into their post or page.
 Just as easily as picking a photo from the WordPress media gallery.

 Documents can be embedded in-line, using Google's read-only interactive viewer for your audience to read them.
-Documents can also be placed in your site as links to open up editable files (either in the same or a new browser tab).
+Documents can also be placed in your site as links to open up editable files (either in the same or a new browser tab), or downloaded straight to the computer.

 You will need to set document sharing settings to ensure your website viewers have access to view your documents (e.g. at least 'anyone with the link can view' to be visible to all visitors).

 **This plugin requires that you also install the free (or premium) version of the popular [Google Apps Login](http://wp-glogin.com/wpgoogleappslogin) plugin**

-Now with search functionality to find the Drive files you want!

 Now displays many file types such as PDF, Word DOC, ZIP etc plus native Google docs (Spreadsheet, Drawing, etc).